 From tiny acorns great oaks are grown.

-The tiny acorns began to be planted when Jack Hale and Don Arnold were in the RAF together as pilots on Lancasters.
+The tiny acorns began to be planted when Jack Hale and Don Arnold were in the RAF together as Flight Engineers on Lancasters.
 Don laid out the design for a Sharpie sailing boat called “Betty” which was subsequently built by Jack after he was demobilized, sailing it from the beach at Walmer.

 In the years leading up to the formation of the club, there were a number of people interested in small boat sailing who owned a range of small traditional clinker built sailing boats, kept on beach plots between the current club location and Deal castle.
 At the instigation of Jack Hale, this group of sailors decided to get together and form a sailing club in Walmer.

 The inaugural meeting of the club was held at the ‘ Fair Maid of Kent Hotel ‘ ( that is now Wellington Court just around the corner from the club ) and included the founder members of Sir Gerald Wollaston, George Crick, Percy Cavell, Peter Harris-Mayes, Mr Woods, Norman Atkins, Gordon Page and of course Jack Hale.
 It was agreed that the club would be called Down’s Sailing Club.
 It was to be an informal club and definitely not a yacht club.
 It would be open to all acceptable local people who had an interest in sailing!
 One of the founding members and first commodore, Sir Gerald Woolaston, was a member of the heraldic society and designed and created our club Burgee.